-- 1. RRFB Placement: At intersections that are uncontrolled along Fulton, RRFBs were proposed at all bus stop locations and all main entrances to the park because of inherent higher pedestrian and cyclist activity.
-Then RRFBS were proposed at intersections to limit the gap between signalized or RRFB crossing locations to two blocks at most (per guidance in Figure 49 of NCHRP Report 1036). - 2.
-Median island placement: Median islands were proposed at all intersections that are uncontrolled along Fulton where there was room for them.
-This preference over curb extensions is because of their greater traffic calming effect and their improved pedestrian comfort because pedestrians only have to cross one direction and 2 lanes of travel at once. - 3.
+1. RRFB Placement: At intersections that are uncontrolled along Fulton, RRFBs were proposed at all bus stop locations and all main entrances to the park because of inherent higher pedestrian and cyclist activity.
+Then RRFBS were proposed at intersections to limit the gap between signalized or RRFB crossing locations to two blocks at most (per guidance in Figure 49 of NCHRP Report 1036).

+2. Median island placement: Median islands were proposed at all intersections that are uncontrolled along Fulton where We dail is all placement.
+We dail is all so were proposed at all mersections that are differentiated and the intervention of them.
+This preference over curb extensions is because of their greater traffic calming effect and their improved pedestrian comfort because pedestrians only have to cross one direction and 2 lanes of travel at once.
 Bus bulbs and transit shelters are recommended at all stop locations where they are missing.
 These recommendations require further review and coordination with SFMTA to determine feasibility and final design.